Experienced North Carolina Inverse Condemnation Lawyers

 Many people don’t want the government to take their property under eminent domain.
-In fact, many people will bitterly fight the taking in court, doing everything they can to preserve their property, which may include their home or their business.
+Individuals may bitterly fight these takings in court, doing everything they can to preserve their homes or businesses.

-However, sometimes, property owners find themselves in the unlikely position of trying to convince the government to take their property under eminent domain.
-When the government damages private property without filing an eminent domain taking or without paying just compensation, the property owner may sue the government to take the property under eminent domain in a proceeding known as "inverse condemnation."
+However, property owners sometimes find themselves in the position of trying to convince the court that the government has taken their property under eminent domain.
+This can happen when the government damages their private property without filing an eminent domain taking or without paying just compensation.

-Some examples of situations that might prompt inverse condemnation include:
+Some examples of situations that might prompt inverse condemnation actions include: